nsmsk/nlp/RAG_wiki/README.md

 - **Re-ranking**: The built-in Vikhr-Nemo re-ranker sorts final search results.
 - **Final Answer**: Returns a structured response based on the combined search output, enriched with insights from all available data.

+**Note:** The dataset is challenging as it consists of 20 articles about mathematicians, resulting in highly similar embeddings and overlapping vocabulary.
+This can impact the retrieval effectiveness, as similar lexical patterns make it harder for the model to distinguish contexts accurately.
+On a more diverse dataset with a broader range of topics, the embeddings would have better separation, likely improving model performance.

 ## To do
 Implement advanced chunking techniques such as Semantic Chunking or Late Interaction for improved retrieval quality Implement Auto-merging retrieval or Sentence-window retrieval